 Do you have another professional degree?
 If so, how has it impacted you?

-I don’t have an MPH, but as a junior faculty member I spend 4 years doing coursework towards this.
+I don’t have an MPH, but as a junior faculty member I spent 4 years doing coursework towards this.
 I originally started this to learn about research, but became really engaged and enthusiastic about population health and preventative medicine.

 What do you feel is the most challenging part of your job?
 The easiest part?